666Vendetta666/security-scanner/README.md

 # Security Scanner

-Enterprise-grade CLI security scanner for detecting exposed secrets and code vulnerabilities in your codebase.
+CLI security scanner for detecting exposed secrets and code vulnerabilities in your codebase.

 ## Features